Stonewall County DWI Court Process

 1. Arraignment (First Appearance)

-When it Happens: Your arraignment is your first official court appearance.
-It typically happens within a few weeks of your arrest.
-The exact date will be on your citation.
+- When it Happens: The arraignment is your first official court appearance.
+It typically occurs within a few weeks of your arrest.
+You will receive a notice in the mail informing you of the date, time, and location.

-What to Expect: At the arraignment, the judge will formally read the charges against you.
-You'll be informed of your rights, including the right to an attorney and the right to remain silent.
-This is a crucial stage, and it's highly recommended to have an attorney present.
+- What to Expect: At the arraignment, the judge will formally read the charges against you and ensure you understand your rights.
+This includes your right to remain silent, your right to an attorney, and your right to a trial.

-Entering a Plea: You will be asked to enter a plea of "guilty," "not guilty," or "no contest."
-Pleading "not guilty" is generally the best course of action at this stage, as it allows you time to review the evidence and explore your legal options.
-A "no contest" plea means you are not admitting guilt but are not contesting the charges.
-The court may treat a "no contest" plea as a guilty plea for sentencing purposes.
+- Entering a Plea: You will be asked to enter a plea of "guilty," "not guilty," or "no contest."
+Entering a plea of "not guilty" does not mean you are claiming innocence, but rather that you are requiring the state to prove its case against you.
+A "no contest" plea means you are not admitting guilt, but you are not contesting the charges.
+This plea is often treated as a guilty plea for sentencing purposes.

 2. Pre-Trial Hearings

-Plea Negotiations: Your attorney will engage in negotiations with the prosecutor to potentially reach a plea agreement.
-This could involve pleading guilty to a lesser charge or receiving a reduced sentence.
+- Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor.
+The goal is to reach an agreement where you plead guilty to a lesser charge or receive a reduced sentence in exchange for your guilty plea.

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of citizens will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
-Your attorney can help you determine which option is best for your situation.
+- Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.

-What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
-This typically involves presenting evidence of your blood alcohol concentration (BAC) exceeding the legal limit of 0.08, or evidence that your mental or physical faculties were impaired due to alcohol or drugs.
+- What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+Intoxication is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, or a combination of these substances.

-Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.
+- Common Defenses: Common defenses in DUI cases include challenging the validity of the breath or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated at the time of driving.

-Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-A typical trial might last from one to three days.
+- Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
+However, most DUI trials in Texas last between one and three days.

 First Offense

-- Other Requirements: DWI education classes, community service (24-100 hours), possible installation of an Ignition Interlock Device (IID) at your own expense.
+- Other Requirements: You may be required to complete a DWI education program, perform community service, and install an Ignition Interlock Device (IID) in your vehicle.

 Second Offense